jsambrook/common-sense/_posts/2024-10-11-assertion-checking.md

 when it detects a problem.
 Patients and healthcare providers rely on these devices to work correctly, and that trust is paramount.

-# A Real-World Example
+## A Real-World Example

 Consider a radiation therapy machine.
-If there's the slightest hint that something's wrong with the code controlling dose delivery, it's infinitely better for the machine to crash than to risk delivering an incorrect dose.
-The consequences of continuing with compromised software integrity could be catastrophic.
+If there's the slightest hint that something's wrong with the code controlling dose delivery, it's infinitely better for the machine to crash in a controlled way than to continue running and deliver an incorrect dose of radiation.
+The consequences of continuing to try to run when it's known that the software is somehow compromised could easily be catastrophic.

-# Best Practices
+## Best Practices

 While I advocate for keeping assertions enabled, it's important to use them judiciously and in conjunction with other safety practices: